 COVID-19 Telecommuting and Leave

-This is to provide an update on the status of the telecommuting and leave rule relaxation policies Rutgers enacted in March 2020.
+The following provides an update on the status of the telecommuting and leave rule relaxation policies Rutgers originally enacted in March 2020.
 In order to continue to support social distancing, the university will:

-- Begin a phased approach to return to campus effective July 6, 2021 and extend the telecommuting policy rule relaxation policy through May 31, 2021.
+- Begin a phased approach to return to campus effective July 6, 2021 and extend the telecommuting policy rule relaxation policy through December 31, 2021.

 We thank you for your dedication and service as we continue to manage university operations during these unprecedented times.